-Easy Porcupine Meatballs are made with ground beef and rice.
-It’s really delicious way to shake up the traditional meatball with a fun twist, these classic porcupine meatballs are laced with tender white rice and cooked on a bed of easy homemade red sauce.
+Porcupine Meatballs are made with ground beef and rice.
+It’s a healthy, delicious way to shake up the traditional meatball with a fun twist.
+Make this scrumptious porcupine meatballs recipe with easy homemade red sauce.

-It’s always fun serving foods that are a bit unique, and porcupine meatballs certainly fit that bill.
+It’s always fun serving foods that are a bit unique, and porcupine balls certainly fit that bill.

 You can serve porcupine meatballs however you like, but traditionally, they’re baked or served on a bed of simple homemade red sauce.